-Once upon a time a few years ago, Moe played the Edmonton Folk Festival as just a man and his guitar, and it went very well.
+Once upon a time, Moe played the Edmonton Folk Festival as just a man and his guitar, and it went very well.
 This helped plant a bug in his head about writing and recording songs that didn't really fit in the TPOH aural template.

 So he rounded up the songs like that he already had and came up with some more (his most autobiographical songs to date) by scratching away stream-of-consciousness in his journal while sitting in various cafes and coffee shops in Toronto.